manniwood/cl4pg/README.md

 pgSession.rollback();  // no need to commit
 ```

 Simple things should be simple.
-Cl4pg guesses the correct type converter and
+Cl4pg determines the correct type converter
+based on the return type (`Long`, in this example) and
-converts the column "count( * )" to a Java long.
+converts the column "count( * )" to a Java Long object.

 ### One Row, Many Columns as a Bean